MayaOH2000/leetcode-solutions/leetcode-solutions/Pesudocode/217_ConatainsDuplicates.md

     Output: true

     Explanation:
-    The element 1 occurs at the indices 0 and 3.
+    The element 1 occurs at indices 0 and 3.

 Example 2: